urilivshits/previous_tab_keyboard_shortcut/assets-chrome-store/store_description.md

 WHY THIS EXISTS:
 Chrome removed the ability to override Ctrl+Tab in Manifest V3.
 This extension provides the functionality Chrome refuses to build.

+---

+SUPPORT THIS PROJECT ❤️

+If you find this extension useful, please consider supporting it with a donation.

+Donation Addresses:
+• Bitcoin: `bc1q...
+(Your Bitcoin Address Here)`
+• Ethereum: `0x...
+(Your Ethereum Address Here)`
+• Monero: `4...
+(Your Monero Address Here)`
+• USDC (Polygon): `0x...
+(Your Polygon Address Here)`

+Thank you for supporting open-source software that actually works! 🎉